-As banner ads have such a large presence on the web, viewers have become more immune to their content and sometimes banners can go unnoticed or not entice users to click them – this can often be attributed to the design or clarity of the content.
+As banner ads have such a large presence on the web, viewers have become more immune to their content and sometimes banners can go unnoticed (a phenomenon known as banner blindness) or not entice users to click them – this can often be attributed to the design or clarity of the content.
 To make your banner stand out and compel people to click it you need to consider the content and, most importantly, the audience.
 Follow my advice below on how to create a targeted, purposeful online advert that will catch your audience’s attention.

 Decide on the purpose of your ad

 - Before you create a design or write any content for your banner, you must decide its purpose.
 A banner made without a clear goal will not be as effective as one which is targeted and defined.

 The two things you really need to think about are:

 - Why do you want to create a banner ad?

 A banner must always have a reason to exist, if you’ve decided to start advertising then there must be some motivation behind it.
 As a whole, it’s probably to drive sales, but that isn’t targeted enough.
 You need to know exactly what you want the banner to do and what the outcome should be :